-(b) Impairment of financial assets:
+(e) Impairment of financial assets:-

 The impairment provisions for financial assets are based on assumptions about risk of default and expected cash loss rates.
-The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on Company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.
+The Company uses judgment in making these assumptions and selecting the umbus Inves inputs to the impairment calculation, based on Company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.

 Estimates and judgments are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Company and that are believed to be reasonable under the circumstances.
-They are continually evaluated.
+They are continuously evaluated.

-(c) Fair Value measurement:
+(f) Fair Value measurement: